marian-stanciulica/Foodybite/README.md

 }
 ```

-At this moment, we need to wait a delegate method to be triggered to resume the continuation either with an error or with a location.
+At this moment, we need to wait for a delegate method to be triggered to resume the continuation either with an error or with a location.

 ```swift
 public func locationManager(manager: LocationManager, didFailWithError error: Error) {